progdisc/progdisc.github.io/faq.md

 ## Why are Bucky's (thenewboston) videos not recommended in the server?
 There's not really a simple explanation as to why the videos are not recommended.
-The most accurate that a newbie can undesrtand is "they make your code actively worse", but that doesn't explain the why, and the why is complicated.
+The most accurate that a newbie can understand is "they make your code actively worse", but that doesn't explain the why, and the why is complicated.